Biomechanics and Medical Devices

 Requirements for Medical School

-It should be noted that the Biomedical Engineering Option in Mechanical Engineering does not fulfill all the academic requirements needed for admission to most medical schools.
+It should be noted that the Biomechanics and Medical Devices Option in Mechanical Engineering does not fulfill all the academic requirements needed for admission to most medical schools.
 Students who are interested in applying to medical schools with a background in engineering should look into the Pre-Med Alternative Path.
-Note that the Pre-Med Alternative Path may be combined with the Mechanical Engineering Biomedical Option if you desire.
+Note that the Pre-Med Alternative Path may be combined with the Mechanical Engineering Biomechanics and Medical Devices Option if you desire.